-- Treatment outcome studies of family interventions for preschool disruptive behavior (Axelrad) - Application of QI methods to improve patient/family centered care for OCD/anxiety (Banneyer & Bonin) - Examining the response of OCD and anxiety symptoms in the context of the COVID-19 pandemic (Banneyer & Bonin) - Innovative methods of measuring symptoms of OCD and anxiety (Banneyer & Bonin) - Qualitative data concerning barriers to self-management for adolescents with type 2 diabetes and their parents (Butler) - Baseline data concerning behavioral and psychosocial functioning among families of 5-9-yearold African American and Hispanic children with type 1 diabetes (Butler) - Qualitative data regarding diabetes management among families of 5-9-year-old African American and Hispanic children with type 1 diabetes (Butler) - Biopsychosocial factors and intervention in pediatric functional gastrointestinal disorders (Czyzewski & Self) - Qualitative and quantitative analyses of behavioral/psychosocial aspects of self-management, quality of life, and resilience in children with type 1 diabetes and their families (Hilliard) - Neurocognitive and behavioral late effects in pediatric brain tumor patients treated with different radiotherapy modalities (Kahalley) - Effects of educational and in-clinic supports on primary care pediatricians' rates of autism spectrum disorder screening, diagnosis, and referral (Kochel) - Parents' perceptions about autism and influences on health-related decisions (Kochel) - Predictors of autism-associated vaccine hesitancy (Kochel) - Selective mutism and language/culture (Price) - Pediatric bioethics or ethical issues in training (Self)
+- Treatment outcome studies of family interventions for preschool disruptive behavior (Axelrad) - Use of database compiled of clinical chart review data to examine questions related to patients factors that impact treatment (Banneyer & Bonin) - Application of QI methods to improve patient/family centered care for OCD/anxiety (Bonin) - Qualitative data concerning barriers to self-management for adolescents with type 2 diabetes and their parents (Butler) - Baseline data concerning behavioral and psychosocial functioning among families of 5-9-year-old African American and Hispanic children with type 1 diabetes (Butler) - Qualitative data regarding diabetes management among families of 5-9-year-old African American and Hispanic children with type 1 diabetes (Butler) - Biopsychosocial factors and intervention in pediatric functional gastrointestinal disorders (Czyzewski & Self) - Qualitative and quantitative analyses of behavioral/psychosocial aspects of selfmanagement, quality of life, and resilience in children with type 1 diabetes and their families (Hilliard) - Neurocognitive and behavioral late effects in pediatric brain tumor patients treated with different radiotherapy modalities (Kahalley) - Effects of educational and in-clinic supports on primary care pediatricians' rates of autism spectrum disorder screening, diagnosis, and referral (Kochel) - Parents' perceptions about autism and influences on health-related decisions (Kochel) - Predictors of autism-associated vaccine hesitancy (Kochel) - Selective mutism and language/culture (Price) - Pediatric bioethics or ethical issues in training (Self)

-In addition to opportunities to join an existing research study such as those listed above, fellows alternatively have opportunity to develop a research/scholarship training experience related to a clinical program or other area specific to the fellow's unique interests (e.g., quality improvement project, program development/evaluation, authoring a review article or case study, etc.).
+Faculty frequently develop or are invited to collaborate on new research endeavors; the above are current examples but should not be considered exhaustive.
+Further, in addition to opportunities to join an existing research initiative such as those listed above, fellows alternatively have opportunity to develop a research/scholarship training experience related to a clinical program or other area specific to the fellow's unique interests (e.g., quality improvement project, program development/evaluation, authoring a review article or case study, etc.).
 Many of our program faculty serve as mentors for research/scholarship experiences developed specifically for individual fellows.